Swastikkkkk/Customer_Service_GenAI/README.md

-# Generative AI Customer Service Chatbot - README
+# Generative AI Customer Service Chatbot
 ## Description:
 This project utilizes generative AI to create a chatbot that provides personalized, efficient, and proactive customer support.
 It aims to improve customer experience by offering features like: